Skip to main content

 • International Credential Evaluation Service (ICES)

-ECA processing typically takes 7–15 business days (WES) to several weeks.
-Start early — you cannot submit your Express Entry profile without a valid ECA for claimed foreign credentials.
+ECA processing times vary by organization and can take several weeks or longer; check the processing time on the designated organization's website.
+Start early, you generally cannot submit your Express Entry profile without a valid ECA for claimed foreign credentials.

 Frequently Asked Questions